larrybotha/eggheadio-thinking-reactively-with-rxjs/README.md

     that a task could be a function, a promise, or another observable
 - when watching for completion of a function, it may be required to use a helper to indicate to a stream to explicitly emit a complete event

+    - `Subject` allows one to do this.
+A `Subject` extends `Observable` by allowing for events to be emitted using `mySyubject.next()`.
+It is both an observer

+      - observer: can emit events using `next`
+      - observable: events can be subscribed to using `subscribe`
 - `timer` will emit a single event if only provided the `delay` parameter